Jetrr/kubernetes-client/README.md

 Enable Container APIs if you haven't: `gcloud services enable container.googleapis.com`

 1. Make sure to have `kubectl` installed.
+2. You may install kubectl if you have gcloud by `gcloud components install kubectl`
-2. Install gke plugin for kubectl `gcloud components install gke-gcloud-auth-plugin`
+3. Install gke plugin for kubectl `gcloud components install gke-gcloud-auth-plugin`

 ## Working with Kubernetes Cluster on GKE using `Kubectl`